President Joko Widodo emphasizes importance of national strengthening - ExBulletin

 Party vice chairman Golkar revealed that the National Congress was held in conjunction with the commemoration of the Youth Commitment.
 Given the momentum of the Youth Pledge, this is a national commitment that breaks down the barriers of primordialism.
 Demanding a collective awareness, that in the midst of pluralism as a nation, the only way to survive the vortex of civilization and the dynamics of the times, is to transform each of us into one Indonesia.

-“In Bung Karno’s view, Sabang’s sentence to Merauke is not a series of words which simply represent a geographical entity, but a national entity, a state entity, a unity of determination, a unity of ideology and a unity of social ideals which live in the spirit of nationalism in the construction of civilization, ”Bamsoet concluded.
+“In Bung Karno’s opinion, Sabang’s expression in Merauke is not a series of words which simply represent a geographical entity, but a national entity, a state entity, a unity of determination, a unity of ideology. and a unity of social ideals that live in the spirit of nationalism in the construction of civilization, ”Bamsoet concluded.

 Sources